 If you want a close glimpse of the majestic kangaroos and wallabies, Lysterfield park’s reputation goes unquestioned.

 8. Merri Creek

-It runs over 60km over Melbourne northern suburbs to the Yarra River.
+It runs over 60km over Melbourne’s northern suburbs to the Yarra River.
 A fantastic walk along the creek will start at the tram stops.
-There is a lot of green spaces on the path that allows different flora and fauna.
+There are a lot of green spaces on the path that allows different flora and fauna.
 You will get to see the different birds and tortoises in the water.

-You can take your friends for a biking spree of the area.
-It’s one of the hidden spots that are completely breath-taking.
+You can take your friends on a biking spree in the area.
+It’s one of the hidden spots that are completely breathtaking.
 Cycling around this area you will get to see the different plantations and animal life.

 9. Wilson Reserve

 A picturesque walk around Wilson’s promontory can quiet down the mind, slow one’s breathing, and make you feel new.
 The reserve is over 20 hectares featuring different types of frogs plus over 100 species of birds.